tgroshon/criticalgamemastery.com/src/content/posts/character-development.md

 ## Changer

   A *Changer* is one that, naturally, CHANGES.
 Wooooo!
 Yes, it is very straightforward.
 A Changer is someone who changes throughout the story to become something different.
-Good guys don’t have to become bad guys, and visa versa, however, these Changers do go through some kind of metamorphosis that turns them into a different character.
-This new character should be one that is completely alien and foreign to the original character that if you were to compare the two of them, they would seem like completely different people.
+Good guys don’t have to become bad guys, and vice versa, however, these Changers do go through some kind of metamorphosis that turns them into a different character.
+This new character should be one that is alien and foreign to the original character that if you were to compare the two of them, they would clearly be different people.
 This change is executed best when it is slow, methodical, and naturally occurring.

 ### Designing a Changer